beetbox/beets/docs/dev/plugins.rst

   tags set at the track level, if they have the same ``field``.
   Parameter: ``data``

-* `extracting_trackdata` and `extracting_albumdata`: called after the metadata
-  is obtained from MusicBrainz.
-The parameter is a ``dict`` containing the data retrieved from MusicBrainz for a track or an album.
-  Allows to add additional tags.

 The included ``mpdupdate`` plugin provides an example use case for event listeners.

 Extend the Autotagger